The Santa Fe Opera

 Act I

 1979.
-A state that could be Texas.
+A state in the American Southwest.
 Paul, an oil magnate with political aspirations, his friend CM, his son Jonathan, and his son’s best friend David are out for a day of turkey hunting.
 David, a preacher, tells Jonathan he feels that God is telling him to marry Jonathan’s sister Michele.
 Jonathan cannot hide that he wishes David could be more than a brother-in-law to him.
 Back at Paul’s ranch, David proposes to Michele, and she accepts.

-Eli, an army officer, tells his wife Sheila that he will be leaving soon to lead training exercises overseas.
-She protests, for her own sake and that of their daughter Shannon.
+Eli, an army serviceman, tells his wife Sheila that he will be leaving soon to lead training exercises overseas.
+She protests, for her own sake and that of their daughter, Shannon.
 David preaches a sermon on the importance of loving one’s neighbor.
 A few weeks later, David asks Sheila, a parishioner in his church, to lead a women’s group.
 David and Michele read the laudatory article that has just been written about the church.
 David’s charisma and leadership skills have led to whispers of his potential emergence as a write-in candidate for Governor, and Paul and CM are worried that David’s big personality is a threat to Paul’s own gubernatorial campaign.
-Michele asks David to drop out of the race.
+Michele asks David to make a public statement that he has no intention of running against Paul.

 Act II